-Based on their strength, longevity, conservative nature, biocompatibility, and aesthetics, veneers have been considered one of the most viable treatment modalities since their introduction in 1983.
+Based on their strength, longevity, conservative nature, biocompatibility, and aesthetics, veneers are considered an excellent treatment modality for creating ideal smiles since their introduction in 1983.

 When Would You Need Dental Veneers?

 A smile is worth a thousand words.
-And if your smile is bringing you down, dental veneers can help fix it.
+If you are not satisfied with your smile down, dental veneers can most likely help fix it.

 Here are the 5 most common cases where dental veneers could be the treatment of choice:

-For example, if the internal live tissue of the tooth (pulp) has been damaged due to bacterial infection, the tooth might appear discolored.
+For example, if the internal live tissue of the tooth (pulp) has been damaged due to bacterial infection, the tooth might appear discoloured.

 Some intrinsic stains occur during early childhood.
-These include fluoride and tetracycline stains and stains due to conditions like enamel hypoplasia.
+These include fluoride and tetracycline staining, or stains due to conditions like enamel hypoplasia.

-This means that the stain only lies on the exterior surface of the tooth.
+This means that the stain is on the exterior surface of the tooth.
 There can be various kinds of extrinsic stains.

-The following table presents the various colored stains and their causes:
+Given below are the various colored extrinsic stains and their probable causes: